adopt-liveview/adopt-liveview/priv/pages/2024/04-08-navigate-to-the-same-route-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "Navigation",
-description: "The same LiveView can have more than one route" }
+description: "The same LiveView can have more than one route",
+previous_page_id: "query-string",
+next_page_id: "function-component"
+}

 ---